Strongly Regular Graphs with Generalized Denniston and Dual Generalized Denniston Parameters

 And this point set intersects the hyperplanes in $\PG(3m-1,q)$ with exactly two sizes:

-With the above preparation, we claim that Corollary~\ref{cor-projset}(1) generalizes De Winter's construction in the following sense.
-Applying $\ell=1$ and $1 \le r \le m-1$ to Corollary~\ref{cor-projset}(1), we obtain a projective
+With the above preparation, we claim that Corollary~\ref{corollary-projset}(1) generalizes De Winter's construction in the following sense.
+Applying $\ell=1$ and $1 \le r \le m-1$ to Corollary~\ref{corollary-projset}(1), we obtain a projective

 set in $\PG(3m-1,q)$.
-Following the same argument as above, this projective set has parameters corresponding to the blow up of an assumed-to-exist maximal $(n,q^r)$-arc in $\PG(2,q^m)$.
-We shall note that, as described later in Section~\ref{sec-proof}, the projective set we obtained is not a union of $(m-1)$-spaces in $\PG(3m-1,q)$, and thus, cannot be the blow up of a point set in $\PG(2,q^m)$.
+Following the same argument as above, this projective set has parameters corresponding to the blow up of a hypothetical maximal $(n,q^r)$-arc in $\PG(2,q^m)$.
+We shall note that, as described later in Remark~\ref{remark-main2}(5), the projective set in Corollary~\ref{corollary-projset}(1) with $1 \le r \le m-1$ cannot be the blow up of a point set in $\PG(2,q^m)$.

+Remarkably, De Clerck, Delanote, Hamilton, and Mathon discovered a projective $(84,6,21,30)$ set in $\PG(5,3)$ through their careful study of the \emph{perp-system} \cite{DDHM}.
+Their example is formed as the union of $21$ joint lines of $\PG(5,3)$ and exhibits many intriguing properties \cite[Example~2]{DDHM}.
+Consequently, this example is genuinely distinct from the projective $(84,6,21,30)$ set arising from Corollary~\ref{corollary-projset}(1) with $q=3$, $m=2$, $\ell=1$, and $r=1$.

-Finally, in view of Lemma~\ref{lem-connection}, we have the following corollary regarding projective two-weight codes derived from Theorems~\ref{thm-main} and~\ref{thm-dualmain}.
+Finally, in view of Lemma~\ref{lem-connection}, we have the following corollary regarding projective two-weight codes derived from Theorems~\ref{theorem-main} and~\ref{theorem-dualmain}.